sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 Picturing linear systems
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Fix a divisor `D`.
-There are at least two natural graphs associated with
+There are at least two natural graphs associated with the
 linear system associated with `D`.
 First, consider the directed graph with
 vertex set `|D|` and with an edge from vertex `E` to vertex `F` if `F` is
 attained from `E` by firing a single unstable vertex. ::